j0hnwesl3yyy/recipe-rating-analysis/README.md

 The key columns relevant to our analysis include:

-`name` – The title of the recipe.
+- `name` – The title of the recipe.
-`nutrition` – A list containing nutritional values such as calories, fat, sugar, sodium, protein, carbohydrates, and more.
+- `nutrition` – A list containing nutritional values such as calories, fat, sugar, sodium, protein, carbohydrates, and more.
-`rating` – The user rating given to the recipe.
+- `rating` – The user rating given to the recipe.
-`recipe_id` – A unique identifier for each recipe.
+- `recipe_id` – A unique identifier for each recipe.

-By leveraging statistical tests and visual analysis, we will determine whether high-carb, low-protein recipes are perceived differently by users, ultimately answering our question!
+Overall, by analyzing recipe ratings, we can find trends that help people make better food choices, guide businesses in developing better products, and improve our understanding of how nutrition influences preferences!

 ## Data Cleaning and Exploratory Data Analysis